The Web address

 This can sound

-same toxic message.
+same shaming message.

 Typical preteens are self-centered, and take